 Generally speaking, a stock market index (S&P 500, Dow Jones, NASDAQ) will give us information about a group of stocks.
 Unlike other stock indices, the S&P index includes stocks from all sectors of the US economy.

 Therefore, the S&P 500 index is the most traded stock index in the world because institutional investors believe it to offer the best representation of the US stock market.
-The index is diversified and has delivered consistently strong returns (nearly 10 percent per year, on average).

 Let’s see what makes index trading different and what are some of the advantages of S&P 500 trading.

 Off the bat, you need to know that the S&P index moves a lot.
 In other words, the S&P 500 volatility is high.
 In the stock market, we have something called the VIX, which measures the implied volatility (expectation of future volatility) of the S&P 500 Index options.

 For those of you who don’t know what’s VIX trading, we have covered you up, just check our guide How to Trade VIX Strategies– Wall Street’s Fear Index.

 And, higher S&P trading volatility means more trading opportunities for you.